Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-When you believe that you are just the physical body which is aging and decaying with time, you tend to accumulate lot of fears and insecurities.
+When you believe that you are just the physical body that is aging and decaying with time, you tend to accumulate a lot of fears and insecurities.
 As a result, your mind is overactive all the time.

 This overactive mind (also known as monkey mind) keeps you jumping from one thought to another and creates restlessness and anxiety.
 And all of this brain activity results in you being unhappy.

-Yoga postures helps us to develop flexibility in our joints and muscles and meditation helps in calming the mind.
+Yoga postures help us to develop flexibility in our joints and muscles and meditation helps in calming the mind.
 The two combined together can give great results.

 There are no hard and fast rules here.
 You can practice any form of meditation you like or are comfortable with.
 Some people have also reported getting good results by practicing Transcendental Meditation (TM).

-TM is a mantra based meditation which is practiced in a different way as compared to the mindfulness meditation.
-If you want to know the difference between Transcendental Meditation and Mindfulness Meditation, checkout this post.
+TM is a mantra-based meditation that is practiced in a different way as compared to mindfulness meditation.
+If you want to know the difference between Transcendental Meditation and Mindfulness Meditation, check out this post.